Constraints on Decaying Sterile Neutrinos from Solar Antineutrinos: Solar Antineutrinos

-both at $90 \%$ C.L.
-SuperKamiokande (SK) has derived limits on extraterrestrial $\overline{\nu_e}$ sources during phases I, II and III~\cite{Bays:2011si}, but the high energies of $E_\nu > 17.3$ MeV are irrelevant for the study of $^8$B neutrinos.
-For SK phase IV, improvements to the trigger system were implemented and neutron tagging was then possible, lowering thresholds to $E_\nu > 13.3$ MeV~\cite{Zhang:2013tua}.
-Recently, further improvements to the neutron tagging algorithm lowered this value to $E_\nu > 9.3$ MeV, which was then used to analyse all SK phase IV (SK-IV) data in a preliminary study available in Ref.~\cite{Linyan2018}.
-Interpreting the latter results as an unofficial $90\%$ C.L. upper limits on $P_{\nu_e \to \overline{\nu_e}}$, we find
+all at $90 \%$ C.L.
+In addition, SuperKamiokande (SK) has derived limits on extraterrestrial $\overline{\nu_e}$ sources during phases I, II and III~\cite{Bays:2011si}, but the high energy thresholds of $E_\nu > 17.3$ MeV make them irrelevant for the study of $^8$B neutrinos.
+For SK phase IV (SK-IV), improvements to the trigger system were implemented and the detection of neutron capture on Hydrogen was made possible, lowering thresholds to $E_\nu > 13.3$ MeV~\cite{Zhang:2013tua}.
+The constraint on solar antineutrino flux was found to be $P^{\rm SK-IV-2013}_{\nu_e \to \overline{\nu}_e} < 4.6\times 10^{-4}$.
+Recently, further improvements to the neutron tagging algorithm lowered this value to $E_\nu > 8.3$ MeV~\cite{Super-Kamiokande:2020frs}, and using the data 2008 to 2018 the limit was improved to

+A previous preliminary result was shown in Ref.~\cite{Linyan2018} and an even more recent update was presented in Ref.~\cite{alberto_giampaolo_2021_4704606}.
+Loading of Gd in the SK water tank is expected to greatly improve the neutron tagging efficiency, and would allow for much more stringent limits.
+With projections on the signal selection efficiency and background reduction, Ref.~\cite{Super-Kamiokande:2020frs} finds that a limit of $P^{\rm SK-IV-Gd}_{\nu_e \to \overline{\nu_e}} (E_\nu\geq 8.3\,\, \text{MeV}) \lesssim 2.2\times10^{-5}$ could be achieved with 0.2\% Gd loading~\cite{Super-Kamiokande:2020frs}.
+Lowering the energy threshold of the trigger could further improve these projections.